Maradox/osmdroid-wiki/Prerequisites.md

 # External libraries

 osmdroid requires the [slf4j-android logging library](http://www.slf4j.org/android/).
 If you are using Gradle or Maven then it will be downloaded for you.
-If you are using a jar then you must download the slf4j-android library jar and place it in your libs folder.
+If you are using the OsmDroid jar in some archaic build system or IDE, then you must download the slf4j-android library jar and place it in your libs folder.

 # Manifest additions